apmiller108/blog/_posts/2017-07-22-scope-the-monkey.markdown

 using StringExtensions
 {% endhighlight %}

-We can do this inside a module or class so that our patch is only active inside module or class definition.
+We can do this inside a module or class so that our patch is only active inside a module or class definition.

 {% highlight ruby %}